walterlab-HMS/AF2multimer-analysis/README.md

 optional arguments:
-  -h, --help            show this help message and exit --distance DISTANCE   Maximum distance in Angstroms for a contact to be included in the final
+  -h, --help            show this help message and exit

+  --distance DISTANCE   Maximum distance in Angstroms that any two atoms in two different residues can have for them be considered in contact for the                               analyis.
+Default is 8 Angstroms.

-                        output.
-Default is 8.
-  --pae PAE             Maximum PAE value allowed for a contact to be included in the final output.
-Valid values from 0 to 30.
+  --pae PAE             Maximum predicted Angstrom Error (pAE) value in Angstroms allowed for a contact to be included in the final output.
+Valid values                           range from 0 (best) to 30 (worst).
 Default is 15.

-  --pae-mode {min,avg}  How to combine the dual PAE values (x, y) and (y, x) single PAE value for
+  --pae-mode {min,avg}  How to combine the dual PAE values (x, y) and (y, x) into a single PAE value for
-                        a residue pair (x, y) Valid values from 0 to 30.
-Default is "min" --plddt PLDDT         Minimum pLDDT values required by both residues in a contact in order for that contact to be included in the final output.
-Valid values from 0 to 100.
+                        a residue pair (x, y).
+Default is "min".

+  --plddt PLDDT         Minimum pLDDT values required by both residues in a contact in order for
+                        that contact to be included in the final output.
+Valid values range from low confidence 0 to high confidence 100.
 Default is 70.

   --combine-all         Combine the analysis from multiple folders specified by the input argument
 ```